Beelzebub and Baphomet

-This can found in almost every creation story found throughout the ancient world, whether as lewd in the exoteric account of Japanese mythology and others.
-We find in the first stages of creation, the act of two beings: the Deep, “the Sea of the Virgin-goddesses,” which becomes penetrated, and fecundated with the seed of all life by the creative potency — the FORCE, thrilling CHAOTIC MATTER into generation.
+This can be found in almost every creation story found throughout the ancient world, whether as lewd in the exoteric account of Japanese mythology or in others.
+We find in the first stages of creation, the act of two deities: the Deep, “the Sea of the Virgin-goddesses,” which becomes penetrated, and fecundated with the seed of all life by the creative potency — the FORCE, thrilling CHAOTIC MATTER into generation.

-It is this usual amorous jargon built on phallic and yonic symbolism and allusion, harkening back, it is suggested, to an infantilism and fascination of man in its youth with the sexual organs.
+It is this usual amorous jargon built on phallic and yonic symbolism and allusion, harkening back, it is suggested, to an infantilism and fascination of the human species in its youth with the sexual organs.
 It even surrounds the beliefs in vitalization via external consumption of semen, and the belief in producing magic BABES through coordinated magical sex rituals, or orgy.
 The Jews, Greek, and Vedic traditions all utilize the same jargon.
-The phallic and yonic symbolism is anthropological, and was applied to the meta-physical potencies and origin of the gods (theogony. “birth of the gods”).
+The phallic and yonic symbolism is anthropological and was applied to the meta-physical potencies and origin of the gods (theogony. “birth of the gods”).
 Whence, all the famed-gods, whores and Casanovas of the heavens in mythological fable.

 The famous illustration of the Baphomet is a symbolic illustration developed over time, and an amalgamation of (1) the horned-god archetype of the Celtic Cernunnos; (2) the Brit Herne, and (3) The Devil Card from the Tarot of Marseilles (15th century).
 The name Baphomet dates to records as far back as the 11th century, and its famous illustration is due to Eliphas Lévi’s “Dogme et Rituel de la Haute Magie,” 1897.